 C. E-E-A-T and Author Traceability

-This playbook is authored by Zenith Law and should be read together with the six cited Lightning papers plus public implementation standards from NIST and FATF.
+This playbook is authored by Zenith Law and should be read together with the cited Lightning papers plus public implementation standards from NIST and FATF.
 The technical posture here is practical engineering guidance, not legal advice.

 D. Technical Term Definitions